 Lesson 5: Take action.
 It does the little rooster no good to wish he had a wire cutter (and opposable thumbs ;-) and use this as an excuse not to do something.
 If you look around, there is a logical first step you can take towards your goal.
 Then take the next step.
 REPEAT.

 Lesson 6: All change is internal.
 This last of these lessons from the chicken coop is the most important one.
 Note that in this example, all the conditions for success were present.

 The rooster did not need to cut his own door, one already existed.
 He didn't need to carve a new path, he just had to find out what worked for others and mimic it.
 The barriers to his success were an illusion, it just took the right attitude to realize that.

 It can be difficult to change the external world, and in fact this is not necessary.
 Change yourself first, and you might find the world has changed to accommodate you.

 Who knew that all the answers to life's problems could be found in lessons from the chicken coop?
-Coming soon: the 'Lessons from the Chicken Coop' movie (kidding!)
+Coming soon: 'Lessons from the Chicken Coop' the movie (kidding!)

 If you are ready to raise chickens NOW on your small property either to put food in your freezer or some money in your wallet, you might want to check out my book How to Raise Meat Chickens.

 A LOT of chicken raising information, plus plans for my movable coop and the new Hoop Coop.

 Now on sale!

 PS: for an even better deal, How to Raise Meat Chickens is included for FREE when you upgrade to my Complete Start Farming Pack